 Wildlife populations around the world are in decline due to habitat loss, pollution, and overexploitation.
 Of the world’s species, 25% of mammals, 41% of amphibians, and 13% of birds face extinction.
 The good news is that the situation is not hopeless.
 Population decline can be slowed or even reversed when conservation efforts are implemented.

-Here are some simple actions you can take that will make a big difference to wildlife and their habitats:
+Keep reading to learn about some simple actions you can take that will make a big difference to wildlife and their habitats.
+And remember Zoo Membership is a great way to support our Conservation Fund!

 Purchase a zoo membership